 Admissions Requirements & Process

-Flexible, affordable and accommodating, the ACCESS Program makes the dream of achieving your education goals a reality.
-Because the ACCESS program is designed for adult learners like you, the admissions requirements are minimal and applying is easy.
+Designed for adult learners like you, admissions requirements are minimal and applying is easy.

 You are welcome to apply as long as you meet one* of the following: